 Behind the counter was Dan George cooking up the burgers.
 George knows his way around a kitchen.
 His grandmother was a legendary cook who would make large dinners for workers on the family farm when George was a child.
 His mother learned to cook from her mother (Dan's grandmother) and she opened and ran Arlene's, a small restaurant in Coon Rapids.
 George worked for his mother and when she closed up nearly 20 years ago after an 11 year run, George moved over to Coon Bowl III and has been flipping burgers every since.

-I was a little worried because Dan George walked away from the grill and was in a back room for a LONG before he flipped it and let my burger cook.
-You don't know how tempted I was to go behind the counter and turn the burger because I could tell it was getting overcooked on one side.
-He was back after letting the burger cook for more than 10 minutes on the one side.
-I was worried that it would be overcooked.
+I was a little worried because after Dan George threw my patty on the grill, he walked away and was in a back room for a LONG time - over 10 minutes.
+You don't know how tempted I was to go behind the counter and turn the burger because I could tell it was getting overcooked on the one side.
+He finally came back out, flipped the burger and let it cook another 7 or 8 minutes.

 Dan George put the burger in the basket with the crinkle-cut fries and wordlessly placed it in front of me on the counter.
 To look at the burger at first, it didn't look like an award winning burger.
 The bun was just a normal bun that had been lightly toasted on the flat top grill.
 A single piece of cheese adorned the top of the good-sized burger.
 I had asked for dill pickles and sliced onions and they were resting underneath the burger patty.
 Looking at it from the side, however, it looked promising.